How to control cash flow and your finances

 5) Invest in technology

 Your time as a business owner or executive is at a premium and has an enormous value to your business.
-Laboring away on a succession of spreadsheets to manage your accounts is not the best to use of your time so your most effective option is to utilize technology to control, manage and report on your business finances.
+Labouring away on a succession of spreadsheets to manage your accounts is not the best use of your time, so your most effective option is to utilise technology to control, manage and report on your business finances.

-Modern accounting software systems often integrate with your bank account and they will provide you with essential information at the touch of a button.
-Seeing who owes you money, automatic invoices, payment reminder emails are just a few of the labour-intensive activities that a computer can do in minutes once set up correctly.
-Investing in suitable technology will allow you the time to focus your attention on other equally important business activities.
+Modern accounting software systems often integrate with your bank account, and they will provide you with essential information at the touch of a button.
+Seeing who owes you money, automatic invoices, and payment reminder emails are just a few of the labour-intensive activities that a computer can do in minutes once set up correctly.
+Investing in suitable technology will give you the time to focus on other equally important business activities.

 Invest in technology